-- 9.14.1 A person wishing to move an existing building onto a lot will apply for a development permit, state the present location of the building and provide photographs showing each side and the general concision of the building. - 9.14.2 A person wishing to move an existing building on to a lot shall: - a. make an application for a development permit; - b. state the present location of the building; and - c. provide photographs showing each side and the general condition of the building. - 9.14.3 The Development Authority may, at their discretion, inspect the building or cause it to be inspected by another person, and determine the suitability of the building for the proposed use. - 9.14.4 The Development Authority may, at their discretion, require that the building be improved to meet the requirements of this Bylaw and the Alberta Building Code. - 9.14.5 No manufactured dwelling other than those approved within the Summer Village at the date of the approval of this bylaw shall be permitted. - 9.14.6 If the work required under 9.14.3 is to be done after the building is moved to the new site, the Development Authority may require that a performance bond be posted, equal to the estimated cost of the necessary work as a condition of a development permit approval.
-The bond shall be released when the work is satisfactorily completed to the satisfaction of the Development Authority, but shall otherwise be forfeited. - 9.14.7 Any travel or other costs incurred by the Development Authority in processing an application for a development permit for a moved-in building shall be added to the fee for the development permit.
+- 9.14.1 A person wishing to move an existing building on to a lot shall: - a. make an application for a development permit; - b. state the present location of the building; and - c. provide photographs showing each side and the general condition of the building. - 9.14.2 The Development Authority may, at their discretion, inspect the building or cause it to be inspected by another person, and determine the suitability of the building for the proposed use. - 9.14.3 The Development Authority may, at their discretion, require that the building be improved to meet the requirements of this Bylaw and the Alberta Building Code. - 9.14.4 No manufactured dwelling other than those approved within the Summer Village at the date of the approval of this bylaw shall be permitted. - 9.14.5 If the work required under 9.14.2 is to be done after the building is moved to the new site, the Development Authority may require that a performance bond be posted, equal to the estimated cost of the necessary work as a condition of a development permit approval.
+The bond shall be released when the work is satisfactorily completed to the satisfaction of the Development Authority but shall otherwise be forfeited. - 9.14.6 Any travel or other costs incurred by the Development Authority in processing an application for a development permit for a moved-in building shall be added to the fee for the development permit.